mamal72/react-github/README.md

 ```

 ### Properties
-* **username**: The username of the user on the Github.
+* **username**: The username of the Github profile to load info about it

 *Note that you should include one of the CSS styles in your HTML to load the style.
-Check the examples in the **examples** directory*
+Check the examples in the `examples` directory to find out what and how.*

 # Contributing